 What would come as a shock to a sizeable proportion of the crowd would be the announcement that the Government of the Republic of Czechoslovakia was about to start building a new Lidice, as Nosek continued:

 “The 10th of June 1942 saw the village of Lidice in the Kladno political district destroyed and razed to the ground… the name of the village was to have been erased forever.
 This atrocious crime marks one of the hardest periods in the Czech nation’s life.
 It enraged not only the people of Czechoslovakia but of all freedom-loving nations.

-Worldwide condemnation and goodwill had stirred the intention to build the village of Lidice anew the instant it was destroyed, while the welcome economic intervention of UNRRA added extra reassurance and stability to the project.
+Worldwide condemnation and goodwill stirred the intention to rebuild the village of Lidice the instant it was destroyed, while the welcome economic intervention of UNRRA added extra reassurance and stability to the project.
 But in dealing with the practicalities of realising the vision, it was left to the re-emerging Czechoslovak Government to create some vehicle for managing the sensitive and complicated processes involved in the resettling and rehabilitation of survivors, as well as the construction of a new community.
-Whatever this organisation was would have to protect Lidice’s survivors and renew the village.
+Whatever this organisation was, it would have to protect Lidice’s survivors and renew the village.

 To these ends, two organisations were set up: a short-term Preparatory Committee of the Society for the Restoration of Lidice and a Local National Committee of Lidice.
 The Local National Committee of Lidice, whose first Chairwoman was Helena Leflerová, was run like a town council and included other Lidice women; it held a seat at the District National Committee at Kladno and pursued the usual municipal and economic agendas.